The Food Photography Fundamentals

 Natural light is the sunlight.
 It’s less gear and beautiful, but it does have its limitations.

-First, if you’re using natural light, you have to set up next to a window.
+First, you have to set up next to a window.
 If you want to adjust where your light is hitting your subject you have to physically move your subject or your table.

 Second, natural light is always changing and you have to adjust your camera settings to accommodate that.
 It can be a little tedious on set if you’re not as familiar with how to adjust your camera settings.